Safety on Mount Kilimanjaro

 -

 Be aware of symptoms of altitude sickness, such as headaches, nausea, dizziness, shortness of breath, and fatigue.
-Early recognition is key to managing the condition effectively.
+These symptoms can vary in intensity and may develop gradually as you ascend.

 -

-If symptoms of altitude sickness occur, inform your guide immediately.
-Rest, hydrate, and, if necessary, descend to a lower altitude to alleviate symptoms.
+If symptoms of altitude sickness occur, inform your guide immediately and do not ignore how you're feeling.
+Rest, hydrate, and, if necessary, descend to a lower altitude to alleviate symptoms and give your body time to recover.

 -

-Consult with your healthcare provider about medications that can help prevent or manage altitude sickness, such as acetazolamide (Diamox).
+Consult with your healthcare provider about medications that can help prevent or manage altitude sickness.
+They can advise you based on your health history and the specific demands of high-altitude trekking.

 Weather & Environmental Conditions